Our Mission and Vision

 - When reasoning rigorously, we always dig deep by asking ourselves “What does this mean?” and “Why is this true?”

 - When needed, we prefer to communicate the main idea instead of pedantically pointing out every minor detail that the student could independently verify.
+Envisioning the forest is more important than counting the leaves of every tree.

 - Don’t avoid pattern recognition but focus on recognizing heuristics that are widely applicable instead of superficial characteristics such as formulas that apply to only niche scenarios.
 Examples of famous heuristics are to work on a simpler question or to work backwards.